 - How did [character] go about achieving self-acceptance?

 - How did [character] show acceptance of others?

-- Why did [character] treat someone different because of how they looked/thought?
+- Why did [character] treat someone differently because of their appearance or thoughts?
 What should they have done?

-- How should we treat people different from us?
+- How should we treat people differently from us?

 - Why do you think [character] excluded [character]?
 What would you have done in the same situation?

 - How can racism, bullying, teasing, picking on others, being mean, etc., affect others?